 Implementation of the Gas Industry Mineral Resource Base Development Program until 2030 aims at reserves replenishment in the amount of 23.5 trillion cubic meters of gas and 3.4 billion tons of condensate and oil.

-Gazprom Group holds the world's largest natural gas reserves.
+The Gazprom Group is the world's largest energy major in terms of natural gas reserves and production.

-As for the gas production volume amounting to around 14 per cent of the global total, Gazprom Group is one of the leading petroleum companies worldwide.
-In 2012 the Group produced 487.0 billion cubic meters of natural and associated gas, 12.8 million tons of condensate and 33.3 million tons of oil.
+Producing 11 per cent of the global gas output, the Gazprom Group is among the leading oil and gas companies worldwide.
+In 2016, the Group extracted 419.1 billion cubic meters of natural and associated gas, 15.9 million tons of gas condensate, and 39.3 million tons of oil.

-Gazprom owns the world’s largest gas transmission system capable of continuously conveying gas over long distances to Russian consumers and abroad.
-Gazprom’s gas trunklines length exceeds 168.3 thousand kilometers.
+Gazprom owns the world’s biggest gas transmission system capable of continuously conveying gas over long distances across Russia and abroad.
+The overall length of Gazprom’s gas trunklines is 171,400 kilometers.

-A new crucial business for Gazprom Group is shaping a natural gas vehicles market in Russia.
-Gazprom Gazomotornoye Toplivo is appointed as a single operator responsible for promoting the use of gas as a vehicle fuel.
+A new important business for the Gazprom Group is the shaping of the natural gas vehicles market in Russia.
+Gazprom Gazomotornoye Toplivo was appointed as the single operator responsible for promoting the use of gas as a vehicle fuel.

 Gazprom is intent on expanding its petrochemical production, enhancing the extraction of valuable components from natural gas, and boosting the output of advanced processing products.
 In 2016, the Group processed 31 billion cubic meters of associated gas and 65.9 million tons of oil and gas condensate.

 The Gazprom Group is the largest owner of generating assets in Russia.
 The aggregate capacity of the Group’s key generating companies (Mosenergo, TGC-1, MOEK, and OGK-2) is 39.1 GW, which translates into about 17 per cent of the installed capacity of the national power grid.